lfresnog/JavaProjects/README.md

 ### V3

-I have used the design patron singleton and also all the things that from V2 that i left.
+I have used the design patron singleton and also all the things that I left from V2.

 ## Code
 ### Classes